Jongkuch1/PLP-hackathon1-portfolio/README.md

 # My Personal Portfolio Website

 Hello!
-I'm Jongkuch Isaac Chol Anyar, and this is my personal portfolio website.
-I built this to showcase my journey as a Software Engineering student at African Leadership University and share my passion for creating technology solutions that make a difference.
+I'm Jongkuch Isaac Chol Anyar, and welcome to my personal portfolio website.
+I built this project as part of the PLP Academy Hackathon 1: Portfolio Challenge 🚀.

+As a Software Engineering student, I’m passionate about creating technology solutions that address real-world challenges, particularly in Africa.
+This portfolio highlights my skills, educational journey, interests, and projects while serving as a platform to connect with potential collaborators and employers.

 ## 🌟 What I Built